bnnm/wwiser-utils/README.md

 Lists are not always complete (almost impossible with Wwise) but gives a bunch of names for free.

+To reverse names yourself, see [doc/NAMES.md].
+You'll need words.py (see below).

 ## FNV
 A simple Wwise FNV hash-to-name reverser.